 3. Talking With Your Doctor About Lawsuits or a Lawyer’s Advice

-A doctor’s job is to focus on your medical condition.
+Another mistake you make talking to your doctor is discussing your lawsuit.
+Amdoctor’s job is to focus on your medical condition.
 In order to do that job, a doctor does not have to know about your lawsuit or your lawyer.
 Sharing your legal issues or concerns with a medical care provider should be unnecessary.
 Most doctors do not want to be involved in a lawsuit.
 If you tell a doctor he or she is treating an injury that is the subject of a lawsuit, it could impact the willingness to provide treatment or reach important conclusions.
 Remember that whatever you say in confidence to a doctor is not confidential at all once you file a personal injury claim.

 4. Missing or Showing up Late for Medical Appointments